WallarooLabs/blog.wallaroolabs.com/content/post/celery-to-stream-processing.md

 ## Celery Periodic Task Structure

 I chose to use Celery to run our periodic tasks.
 Setting up Celery was pretty simple, just install the pip package and require the celery and crontab packages.
-For the purpose of this blog post, the calculation is pretty simple.
+For the purpose of this blog post, our calculation is straightforward.
 Users set an alert on a price and we send an alert to the client when the average of the last ten minutes of BTC transactions are greater than the specified threshold (You can view the full file [here](https://github.com/enilsen16/pricealert/blob/master/pricealert/tasks.py)).

 ```python
 @app.task